mkijowski/container-education/1_singularity/README.md

 * path to an archive in `.tar` or `.tar.gz`
 * path to a singularity recipe file

-Why is the `--writable` flag bad and the `--sandbox` flag good?
-Because `--writable` creates a fixed size disk image file that is very difficult to grow.
-Because `--sandbox` containers exist as folders they have no pre-configured upper size limit (besides your file system size).

 Example `singularity build` commands:
 ```
 sudo singularity build MatlabCompiledRuntime18.simg MCR18a.build
 ## Builds from a recipe file named `MCR18a.build` that must be available locally.

-sudo singularity build --sandbox cuda91/ docker://nvidia/cuda:9.1-cudnn7-devel-ubuntu16.04
+sudo singularity build --sandbox /home/mkijowski/cuda91/ docker://nvidia/cuda:9.1-cudnn7-devel-ubuntu16.04
 ## Builds a sandbox container directly from a dockerhub container

-sudo singularity build cuda91.simg cuda91/
+sudo singularity build cuda91.simg /home/mkijowski/cuda91/
-## Converts a sandbox container to a static .simg containter
+## Converts a previoulsy created sandbox container to a static .simg containter
 ```

 ### Using / editing containers with `singularity shell`
-The `singularity shell my-container/` launches a shell inside the container.
-* `singularity shell container.simg` launches a shell inside the container
-* `singularity exec container.simg command` executes the command specified inside of the container (will be used in job scheduling scripts)

-### it gets bad after this...
+The `sudo singularity shell --writable /my/container/directory/` launches a shell inside the container from which we can continue our software installation and testing.
+Note: the `--writable` flag requires sudo priveleges, without `--writable` the container would be read only (even though it is a `--sandbox` container.

+Once you are finished installing and testing your software, do not forget to convert your `--sandbox` container back to a `.simg` with
+`sudo singularity build my-container.simg /my/container/directory/`

+### Advacned Singularity topics
 ### [Singularity recipes](http://singularity.lbl.gov/docs-recipes)
 A singularity recipe is a text file that defines a custom container build.
 Instead of going into all of the ins nad outs of singularity recipes, refer to the document above and experimetn on our own.
 In this directory are several exmaples of singularity recipes.